-Ham Salad has been a favorite of mine forever!
-As much as I love honey baked ham, I almost love the leftovers more so I can make this recipe!
+As much as I love ham, I almost love the leftovers more so I can make this recipe!

 How to Make Ham Salad

-- Dice the ham into small chunks or whirl it in a food processor.
+- Very friendly dice the ham or whirl it in a food processor.

-- Transfer the ham to a bowl and mix in the rest of the ingredients.
+- Transfer the ham to a bowl and mix in the rest of the ingredients (per the recipe below).

-- Serve in rolls or on bread or even put it out for guests to dip crackers into.
+- Serve the ham mixture in rolls or on bread or even put it out for guests to dip crackers into.
 To keep it low carb, wrap it in lettuce wraps or serve it over salad.

 Really, that’s all there is to it!